University of Chicago Master’s Thesis

 Description:

-While I focused this study topically on Grateful Dead, Phish and other so-called “jambands,” it was always about much more than just one musical scene, type of band or musical genre.
-In essence, I laid out the framework for what I have dubbed the “live band business model,” and in my opinion, this model has gradually emerged as the “new music business model” over the last 10 years.
-As album sales have struggled, business models have had to change, and artists have had to focus on touring — because, no matter what, the live concert experience can never truly be copied or downloaded.
+First and foremost, this was my attempt at online ethnography and ethnomusicology, so it was a cultural study of Internet fan communities and their interaction with the bands they loved.
+However, this study also focused on the way that fan communities affected band businesses and their historical trajectory.
+While I focused topically on Grateful Dead, Phish and other so-called “jambands,” it was always about much more than just one musical scene, type of band or musical genre.
+In essence, I laid out the framework for what I have since dubbed the “live band business model.”
+In my opinion, this model has gradually emerged as the “new music business model” over the last 5-10 years.
+As album sales have struggled, business models have had to change, and artists have had to focus on touring (because, no matter what, the live concert experience can never truly be copied or downloaded).
 So without necessarily meaning to do so, the Grateful Dead, Phish, and many other similar artists have set a trend for other acts to follow, and independent-minded artists across the spectrum have slowly found ways reproduce it within their own scenes/niches.

 If you have any questions or would like to share your own comments/research, I encourage you to contact me.